 Why support a business which is so unproductive that it cannot even afford to pay the minimum wage without going bust?
 If foreign investors wish to leave Singapore because they think our labour is too expensive, then let them go.

 Quoting a really apt analogy by Toh Han Shih who has reported extensively on business and economics in Asia:

 One hundred years ago, Singapore was an important global pineapple caning hub.
 Today, there are no such factories in Singapore.
 If Singaporean workers were told to accept low wages for fear that such factories would leave Singapore, we will still be canning pineapples for a pittance today.

 3) Having a Minimum Wage in Singapore discourages the poor from being productive

 Some believe that minimum wage in Singapore would result in low-wage workers having less incentive to improve themselves.
 This conclusion is partly due to their beliefs that people are poor because they did not work hard.

-However, several scientific studies have proved otherwise by demonstrating how poverty forces people to live in a permanent now.
+For instance, it has been found that poverty forces people to live in a permanent now.
 Being poor hurts one’s ability to make decisions about school, finances, and life, imposing a mental burden similar to losing 13 IQ points.
 It can also impair one’s ability to think long term, limiting how much they are willing to invest in the future.